mckennapsean/dissertation/content/04-example.md

   We generated these codes over a month of consuming three cognitive task analysis research papers, and iterated over the codes until the final version.
   We established these codes based on a series of evidence, both quotes and paraphrases, from the source papers.
-Some example categories include the cyber security data, general design guidelines, phases, roles, responsibilities, tools, and workflows.
+Some example categories include the cybersecurity data, general design guidelines, phases, roles, responsibilities, tools, and workflows.
 As a result of this design method, our team pinpointed a series of user needs to consider for redesigning a cybersecurity tool.
 ](figures/methods/coding.pdf){#fig:coding width="100%"}